gravitygamesinc/gamedev-101.md/README.md

 The QA team ensures the game works correctly by testing it for bugs, glitches, and performance issues.
 They document any problems and work with developers to fix them before the game’s release.

 **Common Tools**
-QA teams frequently use bug tracking software such as JIRA or even creating a specific board view on Project Management softwares such as Asana.
+QA teams frequently use bug tracking software such as JIRA or even creating a specific board view on Project Management software such as Asana.

 # 👀 Get to know more
 If you're still interested in getting to know more about Game Development, Blue Gravity Studios created a series of repositories to help you on your journey.